Welcome to ep5

 The ep5 Educational Broadcasting Foundation is a New York not-for-profit charitable institution established in 1988.
 We produce educational content for public radio and television.
 Our television programs have been broadcast locally, and we currently produce a radio series on topics in science and technology.
 This series is carried by a number of stations from Florida to Alaska.

-We are at present privately funded and rely upon volunteers for almost all functions.
+We are funded by public donation and rely upon volunteers for almost all functions.

 Public radio - out now

 ep5 has, since mid-2015, produced a public radio series entitled "Ninety Second Science".
 We release at the rate of one episode per weekday, with production funded through the end of calendar year 2016.
 The series features daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
 It is distributed nationally by PRX and NPR.

 Public radio - upcoming

 What do we have in the works for public radio?

 Currently in the prototype stage, Wow!
 I Didn't Know That! is a science news magazine both whimsical and serious that won't insult your intelligence or speak down to you.
 Intended for weekly release, Wow!
 I Didn't Know That! will run half an hour and feature short stories about what’s new and interesting in science and technology.
 We’ll bet that you won’t have heard these stories anywhere else.
 In fact, if you take the bet and we lose, we’ll let you buy us lunch at the best restaurant in town!

 In addition to news from science, technology, and engineering, WIDKT will feature provocative editorials.

 To listen to the Wow!
 I Didn't Know That! entire first episode, tickle the caveman.